PChwistek/thesis/README.md

 ```
 truffle develop
 compile
+migrate
 ```
 Start the development server in the second terminal instance:
 ```
 yarn start
 ```
+Finally, run an instance of Ganache Cli.

 At the current moment, you need MetaMask installed as an extension.
 If you have issues connecting MetaMask to your local network, consult this page: http://truffleframework.com/docs/advanced/truffle-with-metamask